RowDaBoat/keep-engine/README.md

         }
     )

-val scene = Scene("hello-keep", "Hello Keep", "Keep is a text game engine.",
+val scene = scene("hello-keep", "Hello Keep", "Keep is a text game engine.",
     actions, characters = characters
 )
 ```

 ## Where to go from here

-The **Keep Engine** can do much more to help you design your text-based game, check the [index](#index) for more in depth documentation on items, characters, dialogue, actions, and events.
+**Keep** can do much more to help you design your text-based game, check the [index](#index) for in depth documentation on items, characters, dialogue, actions, and events.